The historic black bars of St. Mary’s County, Md.: center of ballgames, entertainment, and mayhem, now mostly vanished

 The black bars sometimes were a major part of social gatherings with horseshoe and dart leagues and an occasional murder.
 Gateway Lounge is now part of the parking lot of Bell Motors (now Winegartner) and Sis’s Hideaway lived on as Kevin’s Kafe, though now Kevin Thompson has moved his popular seafood restaurant to the old Willows located on Rt.
 5 south of Leonardtown.

-Most of the black-owned bars have disappeared, Blossom Inn, Golly Gents, Fenwick Tavern, Horseshoe Club, Mr. C’s, Two Spot, Happyland, L & L Goodtimes, White Pine Club, Starlight, Mirage, and so many more…all gone.
+Most of the black-owned bars have disappeared, Blossom Inn, Jolly Gents, Fenwick Tavern, Horseshoe Club, Mr. C’s, Two Spot, Happyland, L & L Goodtimes, White Pine Club, Starlight, Mirage, and so many more…all gone.

-About the only, locally owned bars left are Vincent Biscoe’s Seaside View in St. Inigoes and Butlers Place in Hermanville.
+About the only locally owned bars left are Vincent Biscoe’s Seaside View in St. Inigoes and Butlers Place in Hermanville.
 Rufus Butler has worked hard to keep his bar open while local thugs work hard to create mayhem.
 In recent years, the place is quiet and sedate with few problems.
 While the number of small businesses has soared, the number of minority businesses may have dropped, at least it has for bars.

-Now, in 2018, the wild bars are run by new minorities with one bar in the San Souci Center shut down for allowing sex acts on the stage at which Leonardtown lawyer Shane Mattingly famously defended his clients before the Liquor Board by stating that Lesbian sex was not officially an act of intercourse and therefore not in violation of the regulations and laws of the Alcoholic Beverage Board.
-The old Loveville Tavern, in Loveville, Abell’s Tavern in Callaway, and the Lexington in the former Roost in Lexington Park have become chronic scenes of fights as the owners run establishments worthy of the Dodge City days of Lexington Park when the town was known as Sin City.
+Now, in 2018, the wild bars are run by new minorities, with one bar in the San Souci Center shut down for allowing sex acts on the stage at which Leonardtown lawyer Shane Mattingly famously defended his clients before the Liquor Board by stating that Lesbian sex was not officially an act of intercourse and therefore not in violation of the regulations and laws of the Alcoholic Beverage Board.
+The old Loveville Tavern in Loveville, Abell’s Tavern in Callaway, and the Lexington in the former Roost in Lexington Park have become chronic scenes of fights as the owners run establishments worthy of the Dodge City days of Lexington Park when the town was known as Sin City.
 Strip clubs and slot machines were on every corner.

 Grace Bryan posted on Facebook:

-Grace Bryan It is a good article and no!
+Grace Bryan It is a good article, and no!
 I am not surprised, though I did wonder what happened to all the Black-Owned Bars.
-During my early days, it was all the entertainment we had..and boy! what I wouldn’t do to just go and dance with Hilda, Sophia, Mamie, Ada, Aunt Nane, Alice…that’s all we had to look forward to and then there was only “Two-Spot”, “Melinda Barnes”, “Lee’s”, “Horseshoe” and “Robinson Barnes”…we would work our way from Robinson’s and end up always…at the “Two Spot Club”.
+During my early days, it was all the entertainment we had..and boy! what I wouldn’t do just to go and dance with Hilda, Sophia, Mamie, Ada, Aunt Nane, Alice…that’s all we had to look forward to and then there was only “Two-Spot”, “Melinda Barnes”, “Lee’s”, “Horseshoe” and “Robinson Barnes”…we would work our way from Robinson’s and end up always…at the “Two Spot Club”.
 And now ALL this is gone and the joy of “Dance” has been deleted with the exception of what Rufus Butler is trying to hold on to….it will take some support from the Black Bar Lovers to help him keep this piece of fading history alive.
 No battle can be won, fighting alone and that what it is when a Black is trying to keep that “ONE BLACK BAR” in existence.

 (Editor’s Note: The following article appeared in ST. MARY’S TODAY in 2008)